michaelbZA/my-website/content/posts/python-series/04-python-foundations-data-structures.md

 4. Sets: Unique value collections
 5. Choosing the right data structure

-As a finance professional, I've found these data structures similar to concepts we use every day—lists are like columns in spreadsheets, dictionaries resemble lookup tables, and sets are perfect for tracking unique items like account codes.
+I've found these data structures similar to concepts we use every day; lists are like columns in spreadsheets, dictionaries resemble lookup tables, and sets are perfect for tracking unique items like account codes.

 ---